Kyle Davidson: Executive role

 During the offseason of the 2023–24 NHL season, Davidson sought to surround Bedard with veteran talent.
 He acquired forwards Taylor Hall, Nick Foligno and Corey Perry via trades, while also signing Ryan Donato in free agency.
 However, the team faced several injuries and finished the season with the second-worst record in the league.
 Davidson drafted defenseman Artyom Levshunov second overall in the 2024 NHL entry draft.

 Davidson opened free agency with a flurry of signings, landing veterans Tyler Bertuzzi, Teuvo Teravainen, Craig Smith, T.J.
 Brodie, Alec Martinez, and Laurent Brossoit.
 The Blackhawks suffered a poor start to the season, resulting in Davidson firing Luke Richardson after 26 games.
 He traded to Taylor Hall and Seth Jones for draft picks and prospects as the team fell out of playoff contention.
 The Blackhawks finished their 2024–25 campaign second to last again.
 Despite Davidson's fourth losing season in as many years, Blackhawks owner Danny Wirtz expressed support for him.

+Davidson prioritized forward depth during the opening round of the 2025 NHL entry draft, using the team's three first-round picks to acquire Anton Frondell (3rd overall), Vaclav Nestrasil (25th overall), and Mason West (29th overall).
+The three were among 11 players Davidson drafted in the first round alone over the past four years.
+He had a reserved approach to the 2025 free agency market, signing only Dominic Toninato to a two-year, two-way contract.
+He hired Jeff Blashill as the team's new head coach, marking the first coach the Blackhawks had hired with prior head coaching experience since 2018.
+Davidson and the Blackhawks emerged as sellers at the trade deadline as the team fell out of playoff contention.
+He offloaded veterans Connor Murphy, Jason Dickinson, and Nick Foligno, along with prospect Colton Dach for draft capital and Andrew Mangiapane.
+The Blackhawks finished the 2024-2025 season 31st out of 32 teams in the NHL.
+Wirtz again supported Davidson, extending the general manager to a multi-year contract extension in April 2026.